plantanapp/documentation/docs/Actions/inject-data.md

 > Audience: [`Business Users`](/docs/audience#business-users)<br/>
 > Skill Prerequisites: `None`

-An action that lets you add data as tokens to the current execution context.
-Inject data can be used to load data that other actions other actions down the stack need.
+An action that lets you create new tokens into the current execution context.
+The value of each token is usually a computation of other tokens from the context.
+Once created, the new tokens can be accessed by any subsequent action.

 ## `Typical Use Cases`